2022-cs244/2022-cs244.github.io/deliverables/pwospf-router.md

 ```

 The instructors will clone your repository and checkout the commit to which this tag points.
 We will then run your code and ensure that the provided baseline tests are passing.

+Please email the instructors the bitfile for the router that you used for the PWOSPF interoperability test.